Zhengzhengli39/My-Academic-Projects/README.md

 ## 🚀 How to Navigate

-1. Navigate to the directory of the project you're interested in (e.g., `./PenTest-Vulnerability-Analysis/`).
+1. Navigate to the directory of the project you're interested in.
 2. Each project folder contains:
     *   The main report or proposal (`.docx`, `.pdf`)
     *   Presentation slides (`.pptx`)
     *   Any supplementary scripts or files
-    *   A brief `README` explaining the project context (if applicable).

 ## ⚠️ Disclaimer